Yaroster/skoomaDen.me/src/content/blog/Review of 2024 Philtre Minis by white2tea.md

 description: "Review of the 2024 Philtre Minis by white2tea."
 ---

-# Review of 2024 Philtre Minis by white2tea

 I got this mini as part of a giant purchase of samples from white2tea’s newly released teas!
 [Teas arriving in July](https://skoomaden.me/posts/teas-arriving-in-july/).

 ![](2024PhiltreMinis_800x-removebg-preview.png)